Safeguarding and promoting the welfare of children is everyone’s responsibility.

 reporting a concern outside school hours and during holidays

-If you have a concern after school hours, on the weekend or during the holidays, it is extremely important that you seek the appropriate help in an emergency.
+If you or your child have a concern after school hours, on the weekend or during the holidays, it is extremely important that you seek the appropriate help in an emergency.

 Trying to contact teachers out of hours and during school holidays will only delay you or others getting the urgent support that is needed.
 Students are able to contact any of the organisations on the ‘Useful Numbers’ and ‘Information Websites’ page of the planner list for emotional wellbeing and mental health support.